-"Distribute all the background ?what people need to know' information and messages in always-accessible discussion forums, perhaps as part of your company intranet.
+"Distribute all the background 'what people need to know' information and messages in always-accessible discussion forums, perhaps as part of your company intranet, if you have one.
 People can pick information up from there when they have the time.
-Use email for more urgent ?here's what you need to do' messages."
+Use email for more urgent 'here's what you need to do' messages."

 What pitfalls do you need to watch for?

 "Not dealing with the issue of how performance will be measured and not setting expectations with homeworkers about working hours.
 Homeworkers often find it hard to shut down at the end of the day."